 The Committees undertake specific areas of activity entrusted to them and take all decisions connected with it and oversee implementation of the same by close monitoring through periodic meetings and wherever required make suitable recommendations to the Board.
 The Committees consist of Directors who are professionally qualified with rich experience to discharge the responsibilities entrusted to them.
-The various Committees of the Board along with their scope are under:
+The various Committees of the Board along with their scope are given below:

-LIST OF COMMITTEES
+LIST OF COMMITTEES WITH THEIR SCOPE:

-1. Audit Committee (Scope)
+1. Audit Committee

-- To recommend the appointment, remuneration and terms of appointment of auditors of the Company; - To review and monitor the auditor's independence and performance, and effectiveness of audit process; - Examination of the financial statement and the auditors report thereon, - Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act,

-2013 and Rules thereunder;

-- Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and risk management systems; - Monitoring the end use of funds raised through public offers and related matters; - Oversee the vigil mechanism i.e. Whistle blower policy of the Company. - To review periodic unaudited financial statements and internal and operational audit reports concurrent audit reports, secretarial audit reports and systems audit reports; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations there under as amended from time to time.
+- To recommend the appointment, remuneration and terms of appointment of auditors of the Company; - To review and monitor the auditor's independence and performance, and effectiveness of audit process; - Examination of the financial statement and the auditors report thereon, - Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; - Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and audit reports of risk management systems; - Monitoring the end use of funds raised through public offers and related matters; - Oversee the vigil mechanism i.e. Whistle blower policy of the Company. - To review periodic unaudited financial statements and internal and operational audit reports, concurrent audit reports, secretarial audit reports and systems audit reports, ISO 27001 certification Audit reports; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations there under as amended from time to time.

-2. Committee of Directors for Bye-Laws, Rules and Regulations
+2. Committee of Directors for Bye-Laws, Rules and Regulations (BRR)

-(BRR) (Scope)

-- To recommend to the Board such changes /modifications in the Byelaws, Rules, Regulations, undertakings, other documents etc. of the Company as required. - To advise / review / recommend Bye Laws, Rules and Regulations related matters for subsidiary company as may be delegated / referred by the Board of the subsidiary from time to time.
+- To advise / review / recommend to the Board of Directors of the Company on the Bye-laws, Rules and Regulations, undertakings, documents, other related matters, etc. and such changes / modifications as may be required from time to time. - To advise / review / recommend to the Board of Directors of the Subsidiary Companies on the Bye Laws, Rules and Regulations, undertakings, documents, other related matters, etc as may be delegated / referred by the Board of the subsidiary Companies from time to time.

-3. Technical Approval Committee (TAC) (Scope)
+3. Technical Approval Committee (TAC)

-- To formulate a detailed Information Technology policy for the Company which shall be approved by the Board. - To advise / recommend / approve /decide in matters related to IT

-- systems/ infrastructure/ policies/ procedures/ guidelines/ approach etc. - To oversee IT related systems and infrastructure of the Company. - Consider and accept all audit reports related to systems / IT. - Consider and approve the capital and revenue budget for IT. - Consider and approve/ sanction IT related capital and revenue expenditure that exceed the financial powers delegated by the Board to the Managing Director - To recommend appointment of Auditors such as Information Security (ISO), Systems Audit, etc. to the Audit Committee for approval by the Board. - Review the Business Continuity management processes/ manual and disaster recovery drills that are undertaken periodically. - To advise / review / recommend Information Technology related matters for subsidiary companies as may be delegated / referred by the Board of subsidiaries from time to time. - Any other technical proposal/item that the Company may consider relevant or incidental thereto.
+- To formulate a detailed Information Technology policy for the Company which shall be approved by the Board. - To advise / recommend / approve /decide in matters related to IT systems/ infrastructure/ policies/ procedures/ guidelines/ approach etc. - To oversee IT related systems and infrastructure of the Company. - To oversee the Information Security framework governance and policies of the Company. - Consider and accept all audit reports related to systems / IT. - Consider and approve the capital and revenue budget for IT and Information security related items. - Consider and approve/ sanction IT / Information Security related capital and revenue expenditure that exceed the financial powers delegated by the Board to the Managing Director. - To recommend appointment of Auditors such as Information Security (ISO), Systems Audit, etc. to the Audit Committee for approval by the Board. - Review the Business Continuity management processes/ manual and disaster recovery drills that are undertaken periodically.
+To advise / review / recommend Information Technology / Information Security related matters for subsidiary companies as may be delegated / referred by the Board of subsidiaries from time to time.

+• Any other proposal/item related to technology/information security that the Company may consider relevant or incidental thereto.

-4. Human Resources Committee (Scope)
+4. Human Resources Committee